-If the leader chooses to include travel arrangements in the program fee, the best practice is to obtain at least three bids for the travel costs from provider organizations or travel agencies.
+If the leader chooses to include travel arrangements in the program fee, s/he is required to obtain at least three bids for the travel costs from provider organizations or travel agencies.
 Please consult your business manager for instructions on gathering bids.